piiano/vault-typescript/sdk/forms/README.md

 To further enhance the security of your integration with Piiano Vault, it is recommended to apply advanced Vault authorization techniques alongside this library:

-- **Minimize Permissions**: Limit the API key permissions to allow only the necessary operations (e.g., tokenization or encryption) and avoid excessive access.
+- **Minimize Permissions**: Limit the roles permissions to allow only the necessary operations (e.g., tokenization or encryption) and avoid excessive access.
 - **Use JWTs Instead of API Keys**: Use JSON Web Tokens (JWTs) to enforce fine-grained authorization rules.
 JWTs can include enforcements that restrict users to insert or read only the data they own.
 This is especially important when using `createProtectedView` to ensure that data access is scoped appropriately.

 ## Benefits of Using Piiano Vault with Piiano Forms